unionai-oss/pandera/docs/source/polars.rst

     ...
     SchemaError: expected column 'a' to have type Int64, got String

-And if you use lazy validation, ``pandera`` will raise a ``SchemaErrors`` exception.
+And if you use lazy validation, ``pandera`` will raise a :py:class:`~pandera.errors.SchemaErrors` exception.
 This is particularly useful when you want to collect all of the validation errors present in the data.

 .. note::